flbdx/maskuni/README.md

 emoji👍
 ```

-When unicode support is enabled, Maskgen is significantly slower as it will iterate over 32-bits unicode codepoints instead of 8-bits characters and therefore read or write 4 times as much memory for the same word width.
-And of course Maskgen must encode its output in UTF-8.

 Note that there are many subtleties when it comes to unicode characters.
 Some characters are formed by combining several characters.
 Emoji characters are complex and masks are not the best approach for emoji generation (see [Unicode TR#51](https://unicode.org/reports/tr51/)).
 In the previous example, the heart ❤︎ (U+2764) is actually not the very common red heart emoji ❤️ which is formed by combining U+2764 with the variant selector U+FE0F.
-As another example, "👨‍👩‍👦‍👦" should be represented as a single character (if supported by the browser and if it survived the markdown rendering) but is actually a sequence of 7 characters.
+As another example, "👨‍👩‍👦‍👦" should appears as a single glyph (if supported by the browser and if it survived the markdown rendering) but is actually a sequence of 7 characters (UTf-8 encoded as 25 bytes...).

 ### Partitioning the generation

-To split the word space in several part, Maskgen supports two mechanisms :
+To split the word space in several part, Maskgen supports two mechanisms:
 - explicit numbers of the first and last words
 - spliting in N equal parts (jobs)